Characters: Classical Mythology Mortals And Demigods

 - You Can't Fight Fate: Odysseus was fated to die a death from the sea...Telegonus sails in and unknowingly kills him with a sting ray spear in one non-Homeric continuation

-- Asshole Victim: At the hands of Clytemnestra.
-Or at least modern standards.
-In this particular case is rather hard and difficult to pinpoint which of them really is the bigger asshole.
-They both had their countless moments, and even the main driving reason for Clytemnestra’s killing of him, the sacrifice of Iphigenia, rings rather hollow when one takes into consideration she was more than willing to kill Electra and Orestes
+- Asshole Victim: At the hands of Clytemnestra - or at least by modern standards.
+In this particular case is rather hard and difficult to pinpoint which of them really is the bigger asshole: they both had their countless moments, and even the main driving reason for Clytemnestra’s killing of him (the sacrifice of Iphigenia) rings rather hollow when one takes into consideration she was more than willing to kill two of her other kids (Electra and Orestes), and neglected her remaining daughter Crysothemis.

 - Asskicking Equals Authority: If Achilles is so badass, why is Agamemnon in charge?
 He has the most ships, by ten.